biffalo/handy-posh/README.md

 ## Handy powershell/bat scripts for security and quality of life.
 Scripts are commented.
 General descriptions for each below:

+### **AIO-IR.ps1 **

+>  Comprehensive Incident Response Script that gathers common forensic info from a windows system for later analysis.

 ### **chainsaw-what.ps1**

 >  Powershell wrapper for chainsaw from https://github.com/WithSecureLabs/chainsaw.